dd483/ORIE4741_teamproject/project_proposal.md

 Problem:

-Our goal is to understand what factors most influence civilian and police interaction outcomes and determine if there is evidence to suggest racial bias.
+Our goal is to understand what factors most influence civilian and police interaction outcomes and determine if there is evidence to suggest racial bias in Minneapolis police precincts.
 Given demographic and situational factors, are we able to predict outcomes for these interactions?

 Data: